International Studies & Programs

 Refund Policy

-There will be no refund available unless a student gets rejected for a U.S. visa or has a health emergency.
+There will be no refunds available unless a student gets rejected for a U.S. visa or has a health emergency.
 All refund appeals require a signed letter of explanation and supporting documentation.
 The appeal letter must be written and signed by the student.
 For a medical problem, we require verification of the severity of the condition that prevents you from coming to the US and participating in the program.
 We require a letter, typed on official letterhead, from a physician or a relevant healthcare provider.
 The letter must be signed and delivered/mailed in a sealed envelope.
 Emails or unsigned letters on plain stationery are not acceptable.
 The final decision on refund is at VIPP’s discretion.

 How to Pay